-Fortunately, Dolby and DTS encoded DVD's emerged with the same surround sound information encoded on home releases as the theatrical release.
-Additionally, new high-resolution home-viewing formats such as HD-DVD and Blu-ray as well as high-definition content provided via cable or satellite have evolved which include multi-channel encoded audio that is virtually master tape quality.
+Fortunately, Dolby and DTS-encoded movies (which include almost all movies) have the same surround sound information encoded on home releases as the theater films.
 All that is required to retrieve this information is a decoder and additional speakers and amps to reproduce it.